-The small harbor village of Moutsouna lies 3 kilometers away — you can reach it in half an hour on foot or 10 minutes by car.
-Here you will find several tavernas and in summer a Mini-market, as well a bus to the next villages and Naxos town (mainly during the school season).
+The small harbor village of Moutsoúna lies 3 kilometers away — you can reach it in half an hour on foot or 10 minutes by car.
+Here you will find several tavernas and a mini market, as well a bus to the next villages and Naxos town (mainly during school season).

 The next larger settlement is the idyllic traditional village of Apiranthos (13 kilometers distance and about 550 meters high in the mountains).
 There you can visit beautiful churches, four small museums and shops with local products – or you can just stroll along the narrow alleys of the village.

-- Through fields and small woods to the chapel of Agia Kyriaki with important medieval frescoes; the path continues to the emery mines and finally meets the gravel road near Azalas.
+- through fields and forests to the chapel of Ágia Kyriakí with important medieval frescoes; the path continues to the emery mines and finally meets the gravel road near Azalás

-The capital of Naxos Chora has a charming Venetian quarter with small alleyways with many tiny shops and cafés.
-There are two archeological museums, and on a small peninsula next to the harbor lie the ruins of an Apollo temple and its impressive giant portal, the Portara.
+The capital of Naxos Chóra has a charming Venetian quarter with small alleyways with many tiny shops and cafés.
+There are two archeological museums, and on a small peninsula next to the harbor lie the ruins of a temple of Apollon and its impressive giant portal, the Portara.

-The island of Naxos possesses many antique monuments.
-The oldest buildings are small strongholds from the Early Bronze Age, which is known especially for its famous Cycladic idols.
-Other ancient monuments are a Mycenaean vault tomb, ruins of a large temple of Dionysus, a partly restored temple of Demeter, unfinished monumental marble statues, and a tower from the classical epoch.
-In addition, the island has many important Byzantine churches with old frescoes (under these one of the oldest churches of the Balkans, Panagia Drosiani near the village of Moni).
+All over the island lie interesting antique monuments that allow us to get an impression of long past times.
+The oldest buildings on the island are small settlements and strongholds from the Early Bronze Age, which is known especially for the famous Cycladic idols.
+Other ancient monuments are a Mycenaean vault tomb, ruins of a large temple of Dionysus, a partly restored temple of Demeter, unfinished monumental marble statues, and a round tower from the classical epoch.
+In addition, the island has an exceptionally large number of important Byzantine churches, many with old frescoes (among these one of the oldest churches of the Balkans, Panagía Drosianí near the village of Moní).
 Finally in many villages you will find a medieval tower of the Venetian period.

-Naxos is the cycladic island with the richest nature: it offers a great variety of landscapes, from ancient cultivated areas over sweet lush rivers to forbidding mountain peaks and lonely coasts.
-Every day you can explore a different world!
+Naxos is the cycladic island with the richest nature: it offers a great variety of landscapes, from ancient cultivated areas over lush rivers to forbidding mountain peaks, barren hillsides and lonely coasts.
+Every day you can dive into a different world!

-Naxos has a lot to offer – immerse yourself into the charm of the fascinating island of Dionysos!
+Naxos has a lot to offer – immerse yourself into the charming and fascinating island of Dionysos!

 back: The cottages